Blood Orange Almond Cake (Gluten Free)

 Syrup – optional

 - 1 cup/250ml orange juice

 - 1 tbsp maple syrup

-- Oil then line a 8inch springform baking pan.
+- Oil then line an 8inch spring form baking pan.

 - Combine the orange juice, oil, zest, vinegar, vanilla, orange and almond extracts in another bowl and whisk until well combined.
 Pour into the dry mixture and mix until the batter is smooth.

-- Pour the batter into the pan and bake for aprox 45 minutes.
-Test by inserting a prong into the center of the cake to see if it comes out clean.
+- Pour the batter into the pan and bake for approx 45 minutes.
+Test by inserting a prong into the centre of the cake to see if it comes out clean.

-- Drizzle with orange syrup and top with sliced blood oranges.
+- Drizzle with orange syrup and top with sliced blood oranges or fruit of choice.

 - Add the orange juice and maple syrup to a small pan and heat on a low heat for 5-10 minutes until the juice has reduced slightly.

 - When the cake has cooled a little, drizzle the syrup over the top.

 Loved this cake as did all my vegan, gluten free guests